Is Overbooking Flights Legal in Europe?

 Here’s how you get started:

-1. Visit our website and provide us with details of your disrupted flight
+1. Visit the ClaimFlights website and provide the flight details

-5. Benefit from a no win no fee compensation policy with no hidden charges – unless we are successful in your claim!
+5. And benefit from a no-win no-fee compensation policy with no hidden charges – unless they successfully settle your case with the air carrier.

-ClaimFlights is here to help make sure that you receive the compensation that you deserve for being denied boarding due to overbooking in Europe following EU law.
+ClaimFlights which follows EU law, can help you make sure whether you can receive compensation for denied boarding due to overbooking.

 Conclusion